1.4.19

 Wood Cupboard Transformation Before & After

-I was given this beautifully handcrafted cabinet many years ago and it has been so handy for storing a variety of objects.
-Time to hide the clutter and give this cabinet a simple transformation with fabric-covered panels and new knobs!
+I was given this beautifully handcrafted cabinet many years ago, and it has been so handy for storing a variety of objects.
+It's time to hide the clutter and give this cabinet a simple transformation with fabric-covered panels and new knobs.
+Instead of letting it go to waste, I checked out the yardage and was pleasantly surprised to find that it fitted the glass of this cabinet.
+It's moments like these that remind me of the joy of

 Supplies to make the fabric panel.

-I have for years been tossing around the idea to paint over the wood of this handcrafted cabinet but I felt that this piece of furniture is so timeless in its style I never want to date it with some favorite color of the moment.
-Still, I want to transform it with glass panels & new knobs which can be changed without any damage to the original cabinet.
+I have for years been tossing around the idea of painting over the wood of this handcrafted cabinet, but I felt that this piece of furniture is so timeless in its style that I never want to date it with a favorite color of the moment.
+Still, I want to transform it with glass panels & new knobs, which can be changed without any damage to the original cabinet.

 Foam-core Fabric glass panels